A. David joins with the Philistine leader Achish.

 i.
 Saul will despair: Saul will not despair if David leaves the land of promise.
 Saul will not despair if David forsakes the people of God and joins the ungodly.
 It is David who is in despair, not Saul.

 ii.
 Saul could never drive David to the Philistines.
-If Saul told David, "You must leave the people of God and go live among the Philistines," David would never bow to it.
+If Saul told David, “You must leave the people of God and go to live among the Philistines,” David would never bow to it.
 But discouragement and despair are more powerful enemies than Saul.
 Discouragement and despair will drive David to do something that Saul could never make him do.

 2. (2-4) David goes over to Achish, leader of Gath.

 Then David arose and went over with the six hundred men who were with him to Achish the son of Maoch, king of Gath.
 So David dwelt with Achish at Gath, he and his men, each man with his household, and David with his two wives, Ahinoam the Jezreelitess, and Abigail the Carmelitess, Nabal’s widow.
 And it was told Saul that David had fled to Gath; so he sought him no more.